-Cassiopeia the Queen can be found in the northeast after sunset on September evenings.
+Tonight – or any autumn evening – Cassiopeia the Queen can be found in the northeast after sunset.
 This constellation has the distinctive shape of a W, or M, depending on the time of night you see it.
 The shape of this constellation makes Cassiopeia’s stars very noticeable.
-Look for the Queen, starting at nightfall or early evening, or before the waning gibbous moon rises into the sky.
-From here on out, the moon will rise at a later hour, providing more hours of darkness into the evening sky.
+Look for the Queen, starting at nightfall or early evening.

 Cassiopeia represents an ancient queen of Ethiopia.
 The entire constellation is sometimes also called Cassiopeia’s Chair, and some old star maps depict the queen sitting on the chair, marked by the five brightest stars of this constellation.
 These stars are Schedar, Caph, Gamma Cassiopeiae, Ruchbah, and Segin.